theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 >
 > 3. The culture is rigged to favour men.
 Especially cis-het white men.
 Even if the victim wins the case, they've already lost time, reputation,  and will have to deal with the trauma for the rest of their lives.
 Fighting for justice is an exercise in futility unfortunately.

-She then goes on to say:
+She then went on to say:

 > Bringing it up then would not have changed anything.
 The ecosystem was crueler, victims were alone.
 There was a severe lack of social security then.
 And trauma is complicated, some people don't feel ready to talk about it for years.
 >